Licensed Clinical Psychologist

 Is my information kept confidential?

 Absolutely.
 All testing, communications, and documentation are conducted using HIPAA-compliant platforms to ensure your privacy and confidentiality.
 Your information will never be shared without written consent, except as required by law.
+No recording of audio or video is allowed to protect your privacy and the integrity of the evaluation process.